wgroeneveld/jefklakscodex/content/articles/reviews/titan-quest.md

 game_developer: 'Iron Lore Entertainment'
 ---

-Originally released only two years after [Sacred](/articles/reviews/sacred), Titan Quest brings combines Greek mythology with hack and slash: a world full of mesmerizing creatures to kill, wealth to collect, and above all: horrible bugs and boring gameplay.
+Originally released only two years after [Sacred](/articles/reviews/sacred), Titan Quest combines Greek mythology with hack and slash: a world full of mesmerizing creatures to kill, wealth to collect, and above all: horrible bugs and boring gameplay.
 Should you play this hack & slash game over others such as [Dungeon Siege](/articles/reviews/dungeon-siege) and [Diablo 2](/articles/retrospectives/diablo-2)?
 The answer is a definitive no.

 I slogged through more than twenty hours of repetitive and frustrating gameplay and wrote all this to spare you from the same misery, so do me a favor and simply don't bother: look at [better hack & slash games](/articles/features/the-best-and-worst-retro-hack-and-slash-games/) instead.
 The game was re-released for Nintendo Switch in 2018, and that's the one I regretted playing.
 You'd think that twelve years after the original release, most bugs would have been fixed.
 Think again!